-Le passage Brady
+Le Passage Brady

-Between 46 rue du Faubourg-Saint-Denis and 33 boulevard de Strasbourg
+Between 46 Rue du Faubourg-Saint-Denis and 33 Boulevard de Strasbourg

 Paris 10

-Famous for its hairdressers, Indo-Pakistani restaurants and grocery stores selling Indian products, the Passage Brady is the first stop on your stroll.
-This covered gallery, opened in 1828, is home to a number of shops, some of which date back to the 1970s.
+Famous for its hairdressers,Indo-Pakistani restaurants, andgrocery stores selling Indian products, the Brady Passage is the first stop on your walk.
+This covered gallery, opened in 1828, is home to many shops, some of which date back to the 1970s.

-Among them,Velan grocery is a true institution of this covered passage, inaugurated in 1972 by Antoine Ponnoussamy, a native of Pondicherry.
-Incense, spices, chutney, but also fresh fruit and vegetables, flower necklaces, stoles, statuettes and jewelry, the grocery store offers all the flavors, scents and colors of India in one and the same place.
+Among these,the Velan grocery storeis a veritable institution in this covered passageway, opened in 1972 by Antoine Ponnoussamy, a native of Pondicherry.
+Incense, spices, chutney, but also fresh fruit and vegetables, flower necklaces, stoles, statuettes, and jewelry, the grocery store offers all the flavors, scents, and colors of India in one place.

-La Chapelle "Little Jaffna"
+The La Chapelle neighborhood, "Little Jaffna"

 Paris 18

-Sri Manicka Vinayakar Alayam Temple, the "Ganesh Temple"
+The Sri Manicka Vinayakar Alayam Temple, the "Ganesh Temple"

 17 Rue Pajol